AMP for Email - Ultimate Guide for Marketers

 One email that got a lot of attention recently was the Google Pixel Buds email with a working shopping cart.

-The team at Google Nest utilised the AMP features to create a form that could be dynamically filled in with different colors of Pixel Buds and add them to a cart, before going to the website to complete the purchase.
-Along with the AMP version, they also created a HTML interactive version that allowed you to choose a different color to see how they looked.
+The team at Google Nest utilized the AMP features to create a form that could be dynamically filled in with different colors of Pixel Buds and add them to a cart, before going to the website to complete the purchase.
+Along with the AMP version, they also created an HTML interactive version that allowed you to choose a different color to see how they looked.

 Findomestic Banking